 - A fiscal year is any 12-month period used by a corporation as its official accounting period.
 A fiscal year-end is the official last day of the fiscal year of a corporation.
 The fiscal year-end does not need to be December 31, but is typically the last day of the chosen month.

-- It is not uncommon for corporations to select December 31 as their fiscal year-end.
+- It is not uncommon for companies to select December 31 as their fiscal year-end.
 However, you may change this date if you have specific reasons for doing so.

 - Shareholders of a private corporation may choose not to appoint an auditor for any given fiscal year.
 All the shareholders must agree to this decision.
 This decision remains valid only until the next annual meeting, where all the shareholders of the corporation must once again consent to not appointing an auditor for the following fiscal year.

-Government Incorporation Fees.
 Newfoundland corporations have a government incorporation fee of $250.
-Named corporations also require an additional search report at a cost of $30.
+Named companies also require an additional search report at a cost of $30.